syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 {% endhighlight %}
 {% endtabs %}

+### Convert selected worksheets into a single PDF document

-The following complete code snippet explains how to convert and save multiple worksheets into single PDF document using ``TemplateDocument`` property.
+By using the ``TemplateDocument`` property, multiple worksheets or selected worksheets can be converted into single PDF document.
+The following code snippet explains how to convert selected sheets into a single PDF document.

 {% tabs %}
 {% highlight C# %}